 For the first four months aboard, this was located in the shower compartment of the guest cabin, where I figured it could have its own vent window and be mostly out of sight.
 But when a friend stayed aboard for few days, we had to relocate Izzy’s facilities to the afterdeck, leave the door propped open, and keep the canvas zipped shut… and that residual smell in the forward head never did go away.
 This is too much of a lifestyle impact in a limited space, and besides, I have more guests on the calendar.

-It occurred to me that what she really needs is an outhouse on the afterdeck, with private entrance, exterior ventilation, easy access for cleaning, LED lighting, air filtration, and of course a network camera so I can see if it needs attention.
+It occurred to me that what she really needs is a cat outhouse on the afterdeck, with private entrance, exterior ventilation, easy access for cleaning, LED lighting, air filtration, and of course a network camera so I can see if it needs attention.
 And while we’re at it, might as well make it useful as bench seating for humans.
-This article is about the resulting project, which has solved the problem… and I share it here for others with big boats, small houses, or other spaces where a contained exterior cat box is needed.
+This article is about the resulting project, which has solved the problem… and I share it here for others with big boats, small houses, or other spaces where a contained exterior box is needed.

 I should mention that my first approach was to simply buy such a thing… surely this problem has already been solved!
 Indeed, I did find a few enclosed cat facilities on Amazon.
 But MDF/composite construction in a marine environment turned me off to one that had negative reviews for getting damaged by the inevitable wet spills, and another that looks like a large planter pot would have been cute but a pain to interface with a door in a vertical wall.

 Still lazy, and not wanting to sacrifice a tempting antique linen chest that nearly went under the knife, I ordered a wooden toybox that was marginally big enough.
 I’m not going grace it with a link here… it was awful, with manufacturing errors that made it impossible to assemble, and it was too wimpy anyway.
 Everything on a boat must handle dynamic human weight.
 Back to Amazon it went.